History of philosophy: Song to Qing dynasties and modern

 The next period in Chinese philosophy began with the emergence of the Song dynasty in 960 CE.
 Some scholars consider this period to end with the Opium Wars in 1840, while others extend it to the establishment of the Republic of China in 1912.
 During this era, neo-Confucianism became particularly influential.
 Unlike earlier forms of Confucianism, Neo-Confucianism placed greater emphasis on metaphysics, largely in response to similar developments in Daoism and Buddhism.
 It rejected the Daoist and Buddhist focus on non-being and emptiness, instead centering on the concept of li as the positive foundation of metaphysics.
 Li is understood as the rational principle that underlies being and governs all entities.
 It also forms the basis of human nature and is the source of virtues.
 Li is often contrasted with qi, which is seen as a material and vital force.

 The later part of the Qing dynasty and the subsequent modern period were marked by an encounter with Western philosophy, including the ideas of philosophers like Plato, Kant, and Mill, as well as movements like pragmatism.
 However, Marx's ideas of class struggle, socialism, and communism were particularly significant.
 His critique of capitalism and his vision of a classless society led to the development of Chinese Marxism.
 In this context, Mao Zedong (1893–1976) played a dual role as both a philosopher who expounded these ideas and a revolutionary leader committed to their practical implementation.
 Chinese Marxism diverged from classical Marxism in several ways.
 For instance, while classical Marxism assigns the proletariat the responsibility for both the rise of the capitalist economy and the subsequent socialist revolution, in Mao's Marxism, this role is assigned to the peasantry under the guidance of the Communist Party.

 Liang Shuming compared the dominant attitudes in Europe, China, and India.

 Traditional Chinese thought also remained influential during the modern period.
 This is exemplified in the philosophy of Liang Shuming (1893–1988), who was influenced by Confucianism, Buddhism, and Western philosophy.
 Liang is often regarded as a founder of New Confucianism.
 He advocated for a balanced life characterized by harmony between humanity and nature as the path to true happiness.
 Liang criticized the modern European attitude for its excessive focus on exploiting nature to satisfy desires, and he viewed the Indian approach, with its focus on the divine and renunciation of desires, as an extreme in the opposite direction.

-Others
+Other traditions

 Various philosophical traditions developed their own distinctive ideas.
 In some cases, these developments occurred independently, while in others, they were influenced by the major philosophical traditions.

 Kitaro Nishida was the founder of the Kyoto School.